90N45-d3v/dBmonster/README.md

 sudo python dBmonster.py
 ````

-## Working on...
-- Capture signal strength data for offline graphs
-- Generate graphs from normal wireshark.pcapng file
-- Generate multiple graphs in one coordinate system

 ## Has been successfully tested  on...

 | Platform 💻 | WiFi Adapter 📡 |
 | ------- | --------- |
 | Kali Linux | ALFA AWUS036NHA, DIY [Bi-Quad WiFi Antenna](https://www.instructables.com/Bi-Quad-WiFi-Antenna/) |
 | MacOS Monterey | Internal card 802.11 a/b/g/n/ac (MBP 2019) |
-###### * *should work on any MacOS or Debian based system and with every WiFi card which supports monitor-mode*
+###### * *should work on any MacOS or Debian based system and with every WiFi card that supports monitor-mode*

+## Working on...
+- Capture signal strength data for offline graphs
+- Generate graphs from normal wireshark.pcapng file
+- Generate multiple graphs in one coordinate system

 ### Additional information
 - If the tracked WiFi device is out of range or doesn't send any packets, the graph stops plotting till there is new data.
 So don't panic ;)